Diffuse midline glioma: Neurosurgery

 Surgery to attempt tumour removal is usually not possible or advisable for DIPG.
 By nature, these tumors invade diffusely throughout the brain stem, growing between normal nerve cells.
 Aggressive surgery would cause severe damage to neural structures vital for arm and leg movement, eye movement, swallowing, breathing, and even consciousness.

-A neurosurgically performed brainstem biopsy for immunotyping of diffuse intrinsic pontine glioma has served a limited recent role in experimental clinical studies and treatment trials.
-This, however, is not the current standard of care, as it presents considerable risk given the biopsy location, and thus is appropriately performed only in the context of participation in an ongoing clinical treatment trial.
+A surgically performed brainstem biopsy for immunotyping of diffuse intrinsic pontine glioma has served a limited role in experimental clinical studies and treatment trials.
+However, recent studies have shown stereotactic needle biopsies can commonly be done safely and resulted in a histological diagnosis in 96.8% of cases.
+This has increased the frequency that biopsies have been used for diagnosis.
+This, however, is not the current standard of care for all patients, as it presents considerable risk depending on the biopsy location.
+The decision to do a biopsy is generally only done when medical imaging appears atypical enough that a different diagnosis is possible.

-Pontine biopsy is in no way a therapeutic or curative surgery, and the risks (potentially catastrophic and fatal) are only outweighed when the diagnosis is uncertain (extremely unusual) or the patient is enrolled in an approved clinical trial.
+Pontine biopsy is in no way a therapeutic or curative surgery, and the risks (potentially catastrophic and fatal) are only outweighed when the diagnosis is uncertain or the patient is enrolled in an approved clinical trial.

 Radiotherapy

 Radiotherapy for a young adult patient with a diffuse intrinsic pontine glioma.
 Color indicates radiation dose.

 Conventional radiotherapy, limited to the involved area of tumour, is the mainstay of treatment for DIPG.
-A total radiation dosage ranging from 5400 to 6000 cGy, administered in daily fractions of 150 to 200 cGy over 6 weeks, is standard.
-Hyperfractionated (twice-daily) radiotherapy was used previously to deliver higher radiation dosages, but did not lead to improved survival.
+The standard treatment is a total radiation dosage ranging from 5400 to 6000 cGy, administered in daily fractions of 180 to 200 cGy (5 days/week over 6 weeks).
+Hyperfractionated (twice-daily) radiotherapy was used previously to deliver higher radiation dosages, but did not lead to improved survival in clinical trials.
+Hyperfractionated radiotherapy is no longer commonly used due to lack of clinical support showing improved survival rates, the discomfort of two radiotherapy sessions a day, and an increased risk in damaging healthy organs due to higher dosages.
 Radiosurgery (e.g., gamma knife or cyberknife) has a role in the treatment of DIPG and may be considered in selected cases.